 If you’re thinking about hiring a virtual assistant for your law firm, you likely have all sorts of questions in your mind.
 Hiring a virtual employee has the potential to be a great boost to your firm, but most firm owners are unfamiliar with virtual employees, and the process of hiring one.
 Naturally, many of the questions firm owners ask to relate to issues of productivity, efficiency, and safety.
-In this post, we will spend time answering the question of whether hiring a remote worker is a safe decision for a law firm.
+In this post, we will discuss why hiring a virtual assistant is a safe decision for a law firm.

 No Chance Of Office Drama